-Food hubs that meet these qualifications are eligible for VAPG awards as part of Mid-Tier Value Chain projects.
+Producer-based food hubs that meet these qualifications are eligible for VAPG awards as part of mid-tier value chain projects.

-Applicant ownership of the raw Agricultural Commodity and Value-Added Agricultural Product from raw through value-added stages is not necessarily required, as long as the Mid-tier Value Chain application can demonstrate an increase in customer base and an increase in revenue returns to the Applicant producers supplying the majority of the raw Agricultural Commodity for the project.
+Applicant ownership of the raw agricultural commodity and value-added agricultural product from raw through valueadded stages is not necessarily required, as long as the mid-tier value chain application can demonstrate an increase in customer base and an increase in revenue returns to the applicant producers supplying the majority of the raw agricultural commodity for the project.